Dyalog/Math/README.md

 * in the directory containing the Dyalog executable `dyalog.exe`, or
 * somewhere on your `%PATH%`.

+Now import the namespace using e.g. `]get path/to/Math.dyalog` or `⎕FIX'file://path/to/Math.dyalog'`.

 The functions in this namespace include complex arithmetic.
 Dyalog represents complex numbers *a+bi* as `aJb`.